satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of a primarily linear, chronological sequence of unfiltered text.
 The discussion interfaces of stackoverflow and mathoverflow attempt to organize and prioritize such information (using voting metrics), but do so in a manner that is not familiar to a general readership.
+We hope to learn from the limitations of these specialized interfaces to filter and highlight usefu

 We have proposed a re-design of the current peer review system by incorporating ideas from code review systems associated with open source